Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 R2/SG2 (Super Gold 2)

 SG2 — also sold under the name R2 — is a powdered metallurgy stainless steel.
-Unlike traditional steels that are melted and cast, SG2 is created by atomizing molten steel into fine powder, then sintering it under extreme pressure.
-This process produces an exceptionally uniform microstructure with evenly distributed carbides.
+Unlike traditional steels that are melted and cast in large ingots, SG2 is created by atomizing molten steel into fine powder, then sintering it under extreme pressure and heat.
+This process produces an exceptionally uniform microstructure with evenly distributed carbides — something that’s impossible to achieve with conventional steel making.

-The result is a steel with 14-16% chromium (making it genuinely stainless), outstanding edge retention, and hardness around HRC 63-64.
-It was developed for industrial cutting tools and adopted by Japanese knife makers who recognized its potential for kitchen blades.
+The result is a steel with 14-16% chromium (making it genuinely stainless), outstanding edge retention from its fine carbide structure, and hardness around HRC 63-64.
+SG2 was originally developed for industrial cutting tools where consistent performance and minimal maintenance were priorities.
+Japanese knife makers — particularly those in Echizen working with Takefu Special Steel — recognized its potential for kitchen blades and began producing SG2 knives in the early 2000s.

 Head-to-Head Comparison